-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 To make chicken and dumplings with less fat, I freeze or chill my chicken broth in the freezer.
 I then remove the fat which has come to the top.
-Next, I use some of this fat to make my dumplings along with a little of the broth.
-My dumplings are healthy and never greasy.

-This recipe is for Chicken and Dumplings, with a surprise for the grand kids when you are finished.
+This recipe is for chicken and dumplings, with a surprise for the grand kids when you are finished.

 Place chicken into large soup pot and pour in water.
 Add salt and 2 Tbsp. butter, bring to boil, and reduce heat to medium low.
 Simmer chicken until meat is very tender, 2 1/2 - 3 hours.

 This chicken 'n' dumplin's has all the flavor in a fraction of the time.
 Juicy chunks of chicken and homemade dumplin's cooked in a creamy juice; a full meal and your family will love it.
-What makes this recipe so great is it takes less than 30 minutes to make!
-Real "comfort" food with plenty of leftovers

 Comforting, easy to make and tastes great.
 Melts in your mouth!